soumyanaveen1996/olg/edge/LocalEnvSetup.md

 1. Get bots data - http://localhost:4001/UserService/GetUserBotMetaData.
 This will give you all the details of the bots the user has access to.
 2. Get the bot files - http://localhost:4001/FileService/Get.
 Each URL of the bot metadata (botUrl, logoUrl, dependencies - url) has to be downloaded.
+3. Get domains data - http://localhost:4001/UserService/GetDomainsMetaData.
+This will give you all the details of the bots the user has access to.
-3. Create context - you will need to create the bot context and plug in all the dependencies.
+4. Create context - you will need to create the bot context and plug in all the dependencies.
 Look at the logic of existing web app.
    This context will usually have

    - conversation context -
      - this will have the botId,
      - the conversation id (check the id creation logic in web app - this is a hash of the userId and bot Id)
      - the participants - this will be an array and have the user id
+     - domain - the domain in which the conversation is being created in

    - Auth - this will give details of the user
    - AgentGuard - this is a wrapper around the rest call - http://localhost:4001/AgentGuardService/Execute